On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Geometry of Riemannian four-manifolds

 such that, for every $a\in SO(3)$ and $Y\in\mathfrak{so}(3)$, $a(f_{\pm}(Y))=f_{\pm}^{-1}(\operatorname{Ad}_a(Y))$.
 Moreover, there exists a surjective Lie group homomorphism

 such that, for every $a\in SO(4)$, $\mu(a)=(a_+,a_-)$, where, for every $\eta=\eta_++\eta_-\in\Lambda^2=\Lambda_+\oplus\Lambda_-$,

 \

 {\bf Decomposition of the Riemann curvature tensor.} Let $(M,g)$ be again a Riemannian, oriented, manifold of dimension $n$.
-We denote by $\mathrm{Riem}$ its Riemann curvature tensor and by $R_{ijkt}$ its components with respect to an orthonormal coframe $\{\theta^1,\ldots,\theta^n\}$, with $i,j,k,t=1,\ldots,n$, which have the following symmetries:
+We denote by $\mathrm{Riem}$ its Riemann curvature tensor and by $R_{ijkt}$ its components with respect to an orthonormal coframe $\{\theta^1,\ldots,\theta^n\}$, with $i,j,k,t=1,\ldots,n$.
+We also define the \emph{curvature forms} $\Omega_j^i$ associated to the orthonormal coframe $\{\theta^i\}$ as the 2-forms satisfying the second Cartan structure equations